brucemack/kc1fsz-rc1/README.md

 Other things to know:

+* The audio input/output range is around 2Vpp.
+* Hardware gain adjustments (pots) are used to calibrate dynamic range during initial installation.
+* The audio path is about 10 kHz wide, which should be plenty for an FM analog repeater system.
 * Runs on +12VDC power input.
 * DB25 connection for radio interfaces.

+Hardware specs:

+* Microcontroller is the RP2350 running at 125 MHz.
+* Audio path is 24-bits at 48k samples/second.
+* Low-noise op amps are used for audio scaling (TL072).

 A demonstration video of the current prototype
 [can be seen here](https://www.youtube.com/watch?v=HBwrpokd7FI).